hbctraining/variant_analysis/lessons/10_variant_filtering.md

   - `-noLog` Does not report usage statistics to `SnpEff`'s servers.
 According to their [documentation](https://pcingola.github.io/SnpEff/se_commandline/#logging), it is so that they can monitor which features people are and aren't using.

-  - `"( FILTER = 'PASS' )"` This is the syntax that `SnpSift` uses to only retain variant calls with PASS in the FILTER filed of the VCF file
+  - `"( FILTER = 'PASS' )"` This is the syntax that `SnpSift` uses to only retain variant calls with `PASS` in the `FILTER` field of the VCF file

-  - `$MUTECT_FILTERED_VCF` This is the input file
+  - `$MUTECT_FILTERED_VCF` This is the input VCF file

-  - `> $PASSING_FILTER_VCF` This is the output file
+  - `> $PASSING_FILTER_VCF` This is the output VCF file

 ## Low-Complexity Regions

 Low-complexity regions of the genome represent regions that have simple sequence repeats and variant callers are prone to make errors within these regions (see [Li, 2014](https://academic.oup.com/bioinformatics/article/30/20/2843/2422145)).
-It has been identified some insertions and deletions (Indels) are erroreously called within these low-complexity regions by various variant callers.
+Some insertions and deletions (Indels) are erroreously called within these low-complexity regions by various variant callers.
 They found:

 > "low-complexity regions (LCRs), 2% of the human genome, harbor 80–90% of heterozygous INDEL calls and up to 60% of heterozygous SNPs" with false positive rates ranging from "10% to as high as 40%".

-As a result of the high error rates in these low-complexity regions, it is recommended to remove of these regions with high error rates until better methods for variant calling in low-complexity regions can become established.
+As a result of the high error rates in these low-complexity regions, it is recommended to remove of these regions until better methods for variant calling in low-complexity regions can become established.

-### Using `SnpSift` to remove LCRs
+### Using SnpSift to remove LCRs

 The first step that one would need to do to remove LCRs would be to download them.
 We have already done this for you, but you can see the steps in the dropdown menu below:

 <details>
   <summary><b>Click here to see how to download and format the LCR BED file</b></summary>
-<h3>Downloading and Unpacking BED with LCRs</h3>
+<h3>Downloading and Unpacking the BED files with LCRs</h3>
-The BED file (explained below) containing the LCRs for GRCh38 can be directly downloaded.
+The BED file (explained below) containing the LCRs for GRCh38 and can be directly downloaded.
 However, we have already done this and formatted the BED file appropriately.
 If you are interested in this process, the steps are outlined below:

 <pre>
 # YOU DON'T NEED TO DO THIS